tov/quilting-game/README.md

-# quilting-game-rs
-An abstract strategy game
+# Quilting — An abstract strategy game